Very Chocolate Brownies Recipe

 - 1. In a microwave, melt butter and chocolate; stir until smooth.
 Cool slightly.
 In a large bowl, beat eggs and sugar.
 Stir in vanilla and chocolate mixture.
 Gradually add flour to chocolate mixture.
 Stir in walnuts.

-- 2. Line a 13-in. x 9-in. baking pan with foil and grease the foil.
+- 2. Line a 13x9-in. baking pan with foil and grease the foil.
 Pour batter into pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool completely.

 - 3. For topping, melt chocolate chips and butter with water in a microwave; stir until smooth.
 Cool to room temperature.
 Fold in whipped cream.
 Spread over brownies.
 Chill before cutting.
 Store leftovers in the refrigerator.
 Yield: 3 dozen.